 2. What happens if nobody applies to be guardian?

-In the worst-case scenario where nobody steps forward to apply to be guardian, the minor children may have to be placed in foster care till it is determined if anyone will step forward.
+In the worst-case scenario where nobody steps forward to apply to be the legal guardian, the minor children may have to be placed in foster care till it is determined if anyone will step forward.
 Subsequently, the child or children will be placed in an orphanage.
 In some unfortunate scenarios, children will be split up into different foster care, orphanages or one child may be adopted while the other is left in the orphanage.

 Hence, it is advisable to appoint a guardian in the Will to avoid causing extreme distress to the children upon the demise of their parents.
 Doing so will also minimize costs and anxiety for family members who likes to take care of the child.